-Full-time Independent students and full-time students not living with parents and paying their own living expenses taking some coursework on the main campus received grants of \$1,500.

-Full-time Independent students and full-time students not living with parents and paying their own living expenses taking all coursework on the main campus received grants of \$3,600.
-Full-time Independent, and full-time students not living with parents who had exceptional need received grants of \$6,000.
+In this quarter, full time independent students and full time students not living with parents and paying their own living expenses taking all coursework at the main campus received a grant of \$3,600.
+Independent students and students not living with parents and paying their own living expenses taking some coursework on the main campus received a grant of \$1,500.
+Independent, and full time students not living with parents who have exceptional need received a grant of \$4,000.
+These students also provided remedial assistance to freshmen and sophomore students.